RENCBERAKMAN/Getting-Started-with-Backend-Development-Notes-Insights/README.en.md

 Thanks to REST APIs, systems can work independently from each other.
 This makes the software easier to scale and manage.

+## What are HTTP methods?
+What are they used for?
+(GET, POST, PUT, DELETE)
+HTTP methods allow a client (usually the frontend) to tell the server (backend) what action it wants to perform.

+Here’s a brief explanation of the four most commonly used HTTP methods:

+GET: Used to retrieve data from the server.
+For example, when we want to view a list of products, the frontend sends a GET request to the backend.

+POST: Used to send and save new data to the server.
+For instance, submitting a registration form is done via a POST request.

+PUT: Used to completely update existing data.
+For example, updating a user's profile information is done using PUT.

+DELETE: Used to delete specific data from the server.
+For example, deleting a user account.

+These methods help ensure clear and organized communication between the frontend and backend.
+In REST APIs, we use these methods to perform different operations in a standardized way.

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0f2027,50:203a43,100:2c5364&height=200&section=footer&text=Thanks%20for%20visiting!%20🚀&fontSize=30&fontColor=ffffff" />
 </p>